davidpowellme/portfolio-site/design-research/survey.md

 - "tall, curious, analytical, goofy, random" Sam K
 - "cooperative, efficient, punctual" KEA
 - "You are so kind, always smiling! i would add that your hair style is a trademark!  don’t get rid of it!"
 Haythem H
+- "Suave, confident, engaging" Caleb K
+- "Alright my time to shine.
+So, I think the three best words that would decribe your personality would be friendly, thoughtful, and a little self conscious.
+You're very open and accepting to new people and love to have good conversations with people that you have met minutes ago.
+You care a out peoples wellbeing, and want to know about what is going on with them.
+You like to think about what you say before you say it, and you are very understanding on both sides of arguements.
+You enjoy having deep conversations about personal goals, God, relationships, art, or anything of the sort, and you make transitions into the real and deep topics almost effortlessly.
+Like most people, you have a self conscious side to you where you really want people to like you, and you can feel hurt when people do not feel that way about you."
+Cole H

 ##Answers 2
 - "Navy blue possibly with v subtle accents in chartreuse" Lisa K